Marge: And my necklace!

 - In Stevie Ray Vaughan's video for Cold Shot, the woman playing his wife/girlfriend grabs his guitar out of hand — twice — only to have him reach behind the couch and grab another one.

-- Edgeworth in the Ace Attorney games replaces his silk cravat after someone cries and wipes her nose on them in the latest game.
+- Edgeworth replaces his silk cravat after someone cries and wipes her nose on it in Investigations.

 - In Final Fantasy VII: Advent Children, Rude pulls a second pair of Cool Shades out of his pocket when the pair he's wearing are broken.
 Fanon holds that he has a Sunglasses Maker Materia in his pocket.